Shopify/quilt/packages/react-network/README.md

 }
 ```

-> Note: You can selectively extract _only_ the translations by using the `EFFECT_ID` exported from `@shopify/react-i18n`, and using this as the second argument to `@shopify/react-effect`’s `extract()` as detailed in its documentation.
+> Note: You can selectively extract _only_ the network details by using the `EFFECT_ID` exported from `@shopify/react-network`, and using this as the second argument to `@shopify/react-effect`’s `extract()` as detailed in its documentation.
 Most consumers of this package will be fine with just the example above.

 ### `<Redirect />`